Simple-ML/Simple-ML/docs/Stdlib/API/simpleml_dataset.md

 Get a specific row of a dataset

 **Parameters:**
-* `rowNumber: Int` - The number of the row to be retreived
+* `rowNumber: Int` - The number of the row to be retrieved

 **Results:**
 * `instance: Instance` - The specified row